kenwals/shinrin-yoku/README.md

 Mobile use a first approach - one page site , navigation menu at the top.

 Section 1 - Home page - Navbar at top .
 Hero image below.
-With brief headline paragraph.
+With brief headline paragraph. under that a mid section with introduction paragraph.

-Section 2 - About page - Introduction paragraph followed by various panels of either Text or images promoting forest bathing , in a gallery format.
+Section 2 - About page -  Here is displayed various panels of either Text or images promoting forest bathing , in a gallery format.

 Section 3 - Contact page - Email subscribe form , contact information and links to various social media channels in footer section.